Shagshag/prestashop-documentation/ToolsCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Tools.php line 1110
+* This method is defined in [classes/Tools.php line 1110](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Tools.php#1110)

 #### Arguments